noursaidi/udmi/docs/guides/example_messaging.md

 #### (6) Telemetry

-The device continues to send the telemetry
+The device continues to send the telemetry within the sample interval

 ```json
 {